-Some types of digital mobile telephones may interfere with the operation of external equipment, such as Global System for Mobile communications (GSM) as used in some countries.
-You may perceive a distorted sound sensation when within 1-4 m (~3-12 ft) of a digital mobile telephone in use.
+Some types of digital mobile telephones, e.g. Global System for Mobile communications (GSM) as used in some countries, may interfere with the operation of the external equipment.
+As a result, implant recipients may perceive a distorted sound sensation when in close proximity, 1-4 m ($\sim 3-12 \text{ ft}$), to a digital mobile telephone in use.